The Difference Between Emotional Eating

 - low mood

-– gut issues.
+- gut issues

-But if you go to your doctor, you’re usually going to say to the doctor, “I think I’m suffering from anxiety”, or “I think I have IBS”, or “I’m feeling very low at the moment.”
+But if you go to your doctor, you're usually going to say "I think I'm suffering from anxiety", or "I think I have IBS", or "I'm feeling very low at the moment."
 And the doctor will prescribe a medication for that particular symptom.
-But you almost never tell them that you are regularly binge eating.
-So, the real underlying problem does not get addressed, and doctors, in my opinion, don’t ask the right questions to find out this information.
-They don’t know what they don’t know.

-If your focus is on weight gain, because that’s a consequence of binge eating, you will look for help in the form of dieting or weight loss programs.
-BUT you’re never going to get the correct psychological support you need to properly resolve binge eating on a diet or weight loss program.
-Fitness instructors, personal trainers, weight loss group facilitators, and even most Health, Nutrition or Wellness Coaches are not trained in disordered eating.
+If your worry is about weight gain - because that's a consequence of binge eating - you are likely to look for help in the form of dieting or a weight loss programs.
+BUT you're never going to get the correct psychological support you need to properly resolve binge eating on a diet or weight loss program.

 I recommend you to go to somebody who has a professional qualification in eating disorders, or binge eating disorder in particular.
 If you're struggling with deep underlying feelings of shame and guilt, if you know your emotional eating started a long time ago in response to a difficult event or trauma in your life, and you know that you also need to work on how you feel about yourself and manage difficult emotions - that is binge eating disorder and that needs to be addressed in a completely different, specific psychological way.
 No diet or weight loss program will resolve this.